gnicol/GitSwarm/perforce_swarm/doc-ee/migrate_ci_to_ce/README.md

 #### 1. Database encryption key

-Move the database encryption key from your CI server to your GitSwarm server.
-The command below will show you what you need to copy-paste to your GitSwarm server.
+Move the database encryption key from your CI server to your GitSwarm EE server.
+The command below will show you what you need to copy-paste to your GitSwarm EE server.
 You have to add a line to `/etc/gitswarm/gitswarm.rb`.

 ```